scne59/otc-route-manager/README.md

 - **Safe Route Management**: Never touches default routes (0.0.0.0/0) or non-cluster routes
 - **Prometheus Metrics**: Exposes metrics for monitoring and alerting
 - **OpenShift Security**: Follows OpenShift security best practices with restricted security contexts
-- **High Availability**: Runs as a DaemonSet with proper health checks and rolling updates
+- **High Availability**: Can runs as a DaemonSet with proper health checks and rolling updates

 ## Architecture